evhub/coconut/DOCS.md

 -q, --quiet           suppress all informational output (combine with
-                    --display to write runnable code to stdout) -s, --strict          enforce code cleanliness standards --no-tco, --notco     disable tail call optimization for ease of debugging -c code, --code code  run Coconut passed in as a string (can also be piped into stdin)
+                    --display to write runnable code to stdout) -s, --strict          enforce code cleanliness standards --no-tco, --notco     disable tail call optimization -c code, --code code  run Coconut passed in as a string (can also be piped into stdin)
 -j processes, --jobs processes